usnistgov/zero-trust-architecture/_sources/VolumeC/Hardening.rst

 F5
 ~~

-F5's hardening recommendations for its systems can be found at the following link: https://my.f5.com/manage/s/article/K53108777.
-For information on hardening NGINX, please see https://docs.nginx.com/nginx/admin-guide/security-controls/.
+F5's hardening recommendations for its systems can be found at the following link: `Hardening your F5 system <https://my.f5.com/manage/s/article/K53108777>`__.
+For information on hardening NGINX, please see `Security Controls <https://docs.nginx.com/nginx/admin-guide/security-controls/>`__.

 Google
 ~~~~~~